stuartclothier/BattleOfTheNeighbourhoods/README.md

 #### Project Goals

 This project has two goals:
-- Firstly, it seeks to cluster neighbourhoods in Toronto based on postalcode and borough information.
+- Firstly, it seeks to cluster neighbourhoods in Toronto based on postal code and borough information.
 The neighbourhoods are then analysed in terms of what local amenities each neighbourhood has.
 - Secondly, Manchester neighbourhoods are analysed to determine which areas would be best for a young professional to move into.

 #### Toronto Neighbourhoods